karlhorky/next-js-tricks/readme.md

               jq_script="$jq_script | .devDependencies[\"react-dom\"] = \$react_version"
             fi

-            # Only update the package.json if any dependency was updated
+            # Update the package.json if any dependency matched the pattern
             if [ "$jq_script" != '.' ]; then
               echo "Updating $package"

-              # Execute the dynamically built jq command
               jq --arg react_version "$next_react_version" "$jq_script" "$package" > tmp.$$.json && mv tmp.$$.json "$package"

-              # Check for lockfiles and run the appropriate package manager
+            else
+              echo "No matching React versions in $package, skipping update." fi

+            # Run package manager install if package.json was updated or if it is in the root directory
+            if [ "$jq_script" != '.' ] || [ "$dir" = "." ]; then
               if [ -f "$dir/package-lock.json" ]; then
                 lockfiles["$dir"]="npm"
               elif [ -f "$dir/yarn.lock" ]; then